MaazV/MaazV/README.md

 - 👀 I’m interested in Web 3.0
 - 🌱 I’m currently learning Solidity
 - 💞️ I’m looking to collaborate on Projects on the Ethereum Network
-- 📫 How to reach me Discord: maaz.vohra@student.fairfield.edu
+- 📫 How to reach me: maaz.vohra@student.fairfield.edu

 <!---
 0xMaaz/0xMaaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.